betsys-com/betsys-eslint/packages/eslint-plugin-angular-template-spacing/README.md

 #### Installing automatically
-To install the configuration, we recommend using our [installation script](https://github.com/betsys-com/betsys-eslint/tree/main/packages/install) which also installs the needed peer dependencies automatically.
+To install the configuration, we recommend using our [installation script](https://github.com/betsys-com/betsys-eslint/tree/main/packages/install) which also automatically alters `.eslintrc.json` file.
 ```bash
 npx @betsys-eslint/install plugin angular-template-spacing
 ```